daviddenton/refactoring-golf/README.md

 Refactoring Golf is a game designed to stretch your refactoring muscles and get you to explore your IDE to see what's really possible using shortcuts and automation.

-This repo contains several source trees, or numbered "Holes".
+This repo contains several source trees, or numbered "Holes" based on a single exercise.
+Each hole carries on from the last for a single exercise - which is the application of a tax amount to a set of monatary amount.

 Your goal is to safely and efficiently as possible refactor the Hole-X code to look like the Hole X+1 code.
 You must aim to do it in as few "strokes" as possible.